-PRE-REQUISITES: A course on "Biology for Engineers".
+PRE-REOUISITES: A course on Biology for Engineers.

-Biological Data Acquisition, Databases, Data Processing, Methods of Analysis, Applications of Bio-informatics
+COURSE DESCRIPTION: Biological Data Acquisition, Databases, Data Processing, Methods of Analysis, Applications of Bio-informatics

-After successful completion of this course, the students will be able to:
+COURSE OUTCOMES: After successful completion of the course, students will be able to:

 - CO1.
 Understand basic biological data acquisition in bioinformatics. - CO2.
 Identify the proper databases for the information search by choosing the biological databases and also submission and retrieval of data from databases. - CO3.
 Analyze the results of bioinformatics data using text and sequence-based searching techniques. - CO4.
 Analyze the secondary and tertiary structures of proteins by applying different alignment programs - CO5.
 Design biological databases and novel drugs by using contextual knowledge on bioinformatics.